christian-brindley/jwtx/README.md

 - awk
 - sed

 ## Limitations

 Currently jwtx only supports public key based algorithms - i.e. ES*, RS* and PS*.
+HMAC based signatures are not supported.

 There is also limited error handling.